Breviarium-app/breviarium--core/README.md

 </h1>

 <p align="center">
+  Open source Liturgy of the Hours, collaborate to build the best Divine Office library!<br><br>
   Generates liturgical content and calendars of the Roman Rite of the Roman Catholic Church.<br>
   Supports Node v18+, Modern Browsers (desktop and mobile).
 </p>